denhamparry/talks/2019/03/DockerLondon/stateofthenation.md

 ^
 - Documentation.
 - DotNet was well documented compared to Java.
-- Examples and walk throughs help me.
+- Examples and walk throughs helps me.

 ---